 What forms of payment are accepted for the deposit?

-Deposits can be made in the form of cash, check, or by credit card online.
+Deposits can be made in the form of mail order and cashier’s check.

 If I am already in Palestine at the time of the program, can I join the trip?